naymspace/backpex/README.md

   <a href="https://backpex.live/"><strong>Visit our Live Demo →</strong></a>
 </div>

+## Key Features

+- **LiveResources**: Quickly create LiveResource modules for your database tables with fully customizable CRUD views.
+Bring your own layout or use our components.
+- **Search and Filters**: Define searchable fields on your resources and add custom filters.
+Get instant results with the power of Phoenix LiveView.
+- **Resource Actions**: Add your globally available custom actions (like user invitation or exports) with additional form fields to your LiveResources.
+- **Authorization**: Handle authorization for all your CRUD and custom actions via simple pattern matching.
+Optionally integrate your own authorization library.
+- **Field Types**: Many field types (e.g. Text, Number, Date, Upload) are supported out of the box.
+Easily create your own field type modules with custom logic.
+- **Associations**: Handle HasOne, BelongsTo and HasMany(Through) associations with minimal configuration.
+Customize available options and rendered columns.
+- **Metrics**: Easily add value metrics (like sums or averages) to your resources for a quick glance at your date.
+More metric types are in the making.

 ## Installation & Documentation

 See our comprehensive [installation guide](guides/get_started/installation.md) for more information on how to install and configure Backpex in your Phoenix application.